 Your nominated charity will receive a part of the Prize Pot depending on how many sailing and sponsorship points you amass and how early you entered.
 You might even be awarded one of the discretionary prizes awarded on the day and both the 3-Boat Team event and the 341 Smeaton Trophy also have Prize Money.

-ALL the prize money you win goes (directly) to your charity.
+ALL the prize money you win goes (is sent directly) to your charity.

 Are there any conditions or rules of entry?